welteki/docs.actuated.dev/docs/tasks/monitoring.md

 # Monitoring

 !!! info "Our team monitors actuated around the clock, on your behalf"
     The actuated team proactively monitors your servers and build queue for issues.
-We remediate them on your behalf and for anything cannot be fixed remotely, we'll contact your main contact via Slack or email.
+We remediate them on your behalf and for anything cannot be fixed remotely, we'll be in touch via Slack or email.

 The [actuated CLI](/tasks/cli) should be used for support, to query the agent's logs, or the logs of individual VMs.